-An Arkansas durable power of attorney form is a document that grants someone (the “agent”) the legal authority to act and make decisions for another person (the “principal”) in the state of Arkansas.
+An Arkansas durable power of attorney form is a legal document that allows someone (the “principal”) to designate a trusted person (the “agent”) to make financial decisions on their behalf.

 In Arkansas, power of attorney forms are durable by default.

 - Statute: A.C.A.
 Title 28, Subtitle 5, Chapter 68 (Uniform Power of Attorney Act).